nicholasf/mcp-yfinance/README.md

 Note - this tool passes back a Pandas Dataframe to the MCP host, so it expects that to be understood by the host.
 It was written using [Goose](https://github.com/block/goose) as the MCP Host and [Claude Sonnet](https://www.anthropic.com/claude/sonnet) 3.5 as the integrated LLM.

 I've so far used it to fetch daily stock prices for individual instruments.
-When I've asked the LLM to perform some more advanced aggregations I've quickly hit token limits from Anthropic, which I assume is because they recognise that it's a dataframe and want to charge for that sort of operation.
+When I've asked the LLM to perform some more advanced aggregations I've quickly hit token limits from Anthropic.

 This tool is meant as a demo, starting point or a proof of concept.